limix/pandas-plink/doc/index.rst

   from pandas_plink import read_plink
   (bim, fam, G) = read_plink('/path/to/data')

-assuming you have the files
+assuming that you have the files

   - `/path/to/data.bim`
   - `/path/to/data.fam`